ViacomInc/data-point/packages/data-point/README.md

 ###### <a name="transform-map">TransformMap</a>

-This structure allows you to map key/value pairs, where each value is of type [TransformExpression](#transform-expression).
+This structure allows you to map key/value pairs, where each value is a [Reducer](#reducers).

 **SYNOPSIS**